joknarf/ssh-para/README.md

 ```shell
 pip install ssh-para
 ```
-By default, `ssh-para` uses Nerd Fonts characters (can be overridden with SSHP_SYM_* environment variables, see below)
+By default, `ssh-para` uses Nerd Fonts glyphs, modern terminals can now render the glyphs without installing specific font (the symbols can be overridden with SSHP_SYM_* environment variables, see below)

 # usage
 ```